the-convocation/twitter-scraper/README.md

 **This has been known to take a very long time, in some cases (up to 13 minutes).**

-You may want to change how rate-limiting events are handled, potentially by pooling scrapers logged-in to different accounts (approach currently out of scope for this README).
+You may want to change how rate-limiting events are handled, potentially by pooling scrapers logged-in to different accounts (refer to [#116](https://github.com/the-convocation/twitter-scraper/pull/116) for how to do this yourself).
 The rate-limit handling strategy can be configured by passing a custom implementation to the `rateLimitStrategy` option in the scraper constructor:

 ```ts